Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The primary use of any of the listed sources has different characteristics in terms of the magnitude of the energy metabolism and the associated metabolic shifts.
+The preferential use of any of the listed sources has different characteristics in terms of the magnitude of energy exchange and associated metabolic shifts.

 Features of various metabolic sources of food energy supply